 - Easy to assemble.
 EMT tubing and its fittings are lightweight, and they can be assembled by a small crew.
 A single person can assemble a two-square shade.

 - Can add to the perimeter incrementally.
 Using EMT tubing frames lets you add shade one 12’⨉12′ square at a time.
-Ideally, each person who brings a tent to your camp brings their own “add-on cube” (see below).
+Ideally, after assembling a common core, then each person who brings a tent to your camp brings their own “add-on cube” (see below).
 As they arrive, they can attach their portion.

 - Easy to store.
 You can store the parts needed for a starter cube or an add-on cube in a 14-gallon plastic tote.